virtool/virtool-website/content/docs/manual/ug_references/index.md

 Virtool is built for detecting viruses and is capable of detecting other pathogens.
 Managing collections of pathogen sequences used for this purpose is a key feature of Virtool.

 At least one non-empty reference must be created in order to start analyzing samples.

-# OTUs
+## OTUs

-The Virtool OTU (Organization taxonomic unit) reference is a fully editable and tracked collection of viruses, viral isolates, and their genome sequences.
+The reference is a fully editable and tracked collection of pathogens, pathogen isolates, and their genome sequences.
 The data in the virus reference is used to identify potential viral infections in Illumina libraries derived from your samples.

+In Virtool, pathogen records are called OTUs (organizational taxonomic unit).
+This leaves the organization of the reference up to the user.
+Generally, OTU is synonymous with pathogen species.

 See the [OTUs documentation](/docs/manual/ug_otus) for more information.

-# Indexes
+## Indexes

+Indexes are versioned snapshots of all of the OTUs in a reference at points in time.
+In the background, indexes are associated with optimized read mapping indicies managed by Virtool.

-An Index contains a list of all OTUs available to a specific reference.
-When changes are made to an OTU(s), the index is rebuilt to include those new changes for future jobs.
+When changes are made to OTUs, the index is rebuilt to include those changes in future analysis jobs.
+Each analysis is tied to a specific index (version) of its target reference.

 See the [Indexes documentation](/docs/manual/ug_indexes) for more information.

-# Searching a Reference
+# Finding a Reference

 Click on **References** in the main navigation bar to go to the Reference Overview page.
 ![Reference Overview Page](reference_overview.png)